 Click it to try it out.

 Great, the character stops moving.

 Connect the stop block to the end of your stack.

 to look for unexpected problems.

 First, the story is told in the store.

-Add a scene to the end of your story, and stop your character's walk.
+then use a stop block to stop your character's walk.